shivapodugu91/Android-Apps/bugmE_ReadMe.md

+#“Bug ME”
-“Bug ME” is an Android application, which could show the student’s, their classes, attendance details, faculty information and campus bus details.
+IT is an Android application, which shows the student’s, their classes, attendance details, faculty information and campus bus details.